mdda/mdda.github.io/_posts/OSS/2015-11-30-fedora-on-intel-compute-stick.md

 Installing Fedora on the device turned into (yet another) weekend of frustration and small gains...

+There's now a new version of the Intel Compute stick out, which probably renders working on this one moot (except for the fact that I hate to see computer hardware going to waste).

 ### Getting WiFi going

 The chipset Intel is using is the [RTL8723BS](http://www.anandtech.com/show/9167/intel-compute-stick-review),